uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 Button (action: {
   //action
   }) {
-    Text("buttonText")
+    Text("Drink Tea")
 }
 ```
-The "buttonText" in the code above will be the text that is printed on the button.
+This creates a button that has the text "Drink Tea" on it.

 So... now that we know how to make things show up, how to align said newly-spawned views, and how to space them out all fancy, how do we make them look *pretty*?